JMK386/VR2025/README.md

 # Aesthetics

+With scoring, the game will have a competetive side, but the main point is just to have fun and get moving.

-The look will be somewhat futuristic.
+The look of the game will be somewhat futuristic.
+The editor could have settings where you could change the backgrounds of created charts.